X13-VSA

 Field Evaluation in the Intelligence and Counterintelligence

-Investigation and Evaluation of Voice Stress Analysis Technology
+Evaluation of Voice Stress Analysis Technology

 Lie detectors cut car claims: BBC News